HCL-TECH-SOFTWARE/connections-doc/src_v8/user/homepage/discover_beyond_your_network.md

 -   Make use of the To Do List, Events, and Recommendations apps next to the stream.
 Learn how by clicking the **Actions** icon ![](images/hamburger_icon.png) next to each app and select **Help**.
 If you remove one of these apps and want to add it back, click **Customize**.
 -   Within an update, click any linked text or graphics to go to its source in Connections.

 **Tip:** If your organization deployed Component Pack for Connections, the **Important to Me** bar is displayed at the edge of the screen.
-Hover over a person's avatar to see action items, or click an avatar to go to a person's profile or a community's landing page.
+Hover over a person's avatar to see action items and their business card, or click an avatar to go to a community's landing page.